RAHB-REALTORS-Association/sms-sender/README.md

 # Bulk SMS Sender

 ## About
 Bulk SMS Sender is a web-based app that uses a Twilio account to send SMS messages in bulk from a CSV file.
+The CSV file can be uploaded via a web form or fetched from a provided URL.

 ## Usage
-The user saves the data on a CSV file with 3 columns and use a webform to update the CSV file with their Twilio credentials.
-The backend uses
-Twilio's Python SDK to send the messages and generate a delivery report.
+The user inputs their Twilio credentials and either uploads a CSV file or provides a CSV URL via a webform.
+The backend uses Twilio's Python SDK to send the messages and generate a delivery report.

+## Configurability
+The Twilio credentials and CSV URL can be preset using the following environment variables: `TWILIO_SID`, `TWILIO_TOKEN`, and `CSV_URL`.
+If these are set, their values will be used as defaults in the web form.

 ## Tech stack
 - Python 3.9 - 3.11